dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 ### Merging problems

-OK, this is where software problems comes in.
-Fusion Tables is relatively young and may choke for any number of reasons by design or through cruel chance.
+OK, this is where software problems can crop up.
+Fusion Tables is powerful, but it's a relatively young piece of software by Google.
+So the reasons that it may hang unexpectedly may be through unfinished design or just plain cruel chance.

-When I tried it, it simply would not let me merge my new spreadsheet of categories with my existing Fusion Tables.
+For instance, in this current example, Fusion Tables simply would not let me merge my new spreadsheet of categories with my existing Fusion Tables.
 I got this unresponsive screen instead:

 ![img](/images/projects/fusion-spreadsheets/google-fusion-743-merge-oops.png)

-For whatever reason (I won't go into them here), Fusion Tables puts certain constraints on a merged table.
-I've apparently run into a software flaw, but even when the constraints work as expected, you may still have a problem.
+For reasons that could either be sensible or just momentary technical flaws, Fusion Tables puts certain constraints on what you can do with a merged table.
+In the screenshot above, I've apparently run into a software flaw.
+But there may be legitimate technical reasons why your merged table won't be as flexible as you like.

 #### Export to CSV

-Annoying, but no matter.
+It's annoying, but we can deal with it.
 Remember that everything we're working with is **just text**.
 So let's **export** our Fusion Table (the one that was the **merge between inspections and restaurants**) into a plaintext CSV file:

 ![img](/images/projects/fusion-spreadsheets/google-fusion-802-download-as-csv.png)